recap.at

 7. Lecompton Constitution drafted

-Pro-slavery delegates produce a state constitution that would protect slavery.
-Fraud and coercion taint the process; Northern Republicans and Stephen Douglas oppose it.
+Pro-slavery delegates produce a territorial constitution that would protect slavery.

 8. Kansas admitted as free state